This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Once downloaded, open the file to begin the installation.
 Agree to the terms of the end-user license agreement, and then drag the Camtasia app icon to the Applications folder.

 From Launchpad, click on the Camtasia icon to open the software.
-Click Sign In to Start Trial.
+Click Sign In to Start Trial and to start recording.

 If you don’t have a TechSmith account, click on the Sign-up link and enter your email address.
 Then create a password and click Continue.

 Click Continue on the Camtasia app screen to activate your trial.